Canadian Bankruptcy Law

 No. While in the United States you need a lawyer to file bankruptcy, in Canada you can only go bankrupt or make a consumer proposal with a bankruptcy trustee, as only a Trustee in Bankruptcy is licensed to administer to insolvency; a practicing lawyer cannot file a bankruptcy or consumer proposal for you.

 A bankruptcy attorney in Canada is needed if you need help securing a bankruptcy discharge, among other services.

 Get More Information From a Licensed Bankruptcy Trustee

-The insolvency laws can be complex depending on your personal situation so it is important you contact a licensed bankruptcy trustee to speak over your financial troubles.
+The insolvency laws can be complex depending on your personal situation so it is important you contact a licensed insolvency trustee to speak over your financial troubles.

 Call 1-877-879-4770 toll free.